Shopify/polaris/polaris.shopify.com/content/tools/stylelint-polaris/rules/z-index-declaration-property-value-allowed-list.md

 ---
 title: z-index/declaration-property-value-allowed-list
-description: Disallows declaration of `z-index` values that are not Polaris z-index tokens
+description: Disallows declaration of `z-index` values that are not Polaris z-index tokens.
 keywords:
   - stylelint
   - z-index